Top 22 Global Wellbeing Ideas to Develop the Business

 Aroha is a Maori term that stands for love, compassion, and kindness.
 It puts emphasis on compassion and forming an atmosphere of consideration for people.

-How businesses can apply it: Companies have been using this concept to promote empathy and foster a sense of belonging amongst their workforce, as well as to create a supportive and inclusive atmosphere in the workplace.
+The way businesses can use it: Companies have been using this concept to promote empathy and foster a sense of belonging amongst their workforce, as well as to create a supportive and inclusive atmosphere in the workplace.

 Namaste, India